 Please note that some cross-listed courses may have a different credit value at one graduate program at Harvard than they do at other graduate programs at Harvard.
 For example, a course that is jointly listed at the Kennedy School and the Law School may be worth a full-credit at Kennedy and only a half-credit at HLS.
 Fletcher students will be awarded the credit value that is given at the host school where they are registered.

 Each school normally gives priority to its own students if space in the course is limited.
 Cross-registration takes place at the beginning (or just prior to the beginning) of the semester in which the course is given.
-Please check each school’s specific dates and be sure to abide by the earlier deadline.
-Fletcher students who are applying for cross-registration should enroll in and follow a Fletcher course as a “placeholder course” while waiting for approval of their cross-registration enrollment into a Harvard or Tufts course.
+Please check each school’s website for the cross-registration enrollment dates.
+It is recommended that Fletcher students who are cross-registering enroll in or follow a Fletcher course as a “placeholder course” while waiting for approval of their cross-registration enrollment into a Harvard or Tufts course.

 Please keep in mind that instructor approval does not guarantee admittance into the course.
 Course admittance depends on the course enrollment capacity and requirements.

 To drop a course, please notify The Fletcher School Registrar's Office via email so that we have your requested drop in writing.
 We will then forward your drop request to the appropriate Harvard or Tufts Registrar's Office.
-Please abide by the earlier drop deadline between the host school and the home school.
+Please abide by the Fletcher School drop deadline.

 Cross-Registration with Tufts Courses (non-Fletcher)